 The forest, situated in the Northwestern part of Uganda, covers over 42,000ha and has a record of having the most numerous Mahogany trees in Uganda.
 Some patches of savanna and woodland also exist within the reserve.
 This place is best known for the road often nick-named “the Royal Mile”; a perfect birding location.
 Budongo Forest and the Royal Mile are usually one of the main locations on our Uganda Birding Safari, and every year we spot some amazing birds here.
 Another area we often bird here is the Busingiro sector; which is also an excellent birding site.
-A number of Guinea-Congo Forest Biome species are known to occur here, notably: White-thighed Hornbill, Rufous-sided Broadbill, Spotted Greenbul, Cassin’s Spinetail and Ituri Batis.
+A number of Guinea-Congo Forest Biome species are known to occur here, notably: White-thighed Hornbill, Rufous-sided Broadbill, Spotted Greenbul, African Dwarf Kingfisher, Chocolate-backed Kingfisher, Blue-breasted Kingfisher, Cassin’s Spinetail and Ituri Batis.
 Budongo Forest and the nearby Kaniyo Pabidi Forest are also famous for sheltering two species that occur nowhere else in East Africa.
 These are the Yellow-footed Flycatcher and Puvel’s Illadopsis.

 Mabira Forest Reserve

 Located about 50kms from Kampala, this is the largest block of Rain forest in Central Uganda.
 Many of our Uganda Birding Tours explore this exciting forest.
 Mabira is a confluence of four of Uganda’s five biomes, i.e. the Guinea-Congo Forest Biome, Lake Victoria Basin, Sudan-Guinea Savanna and the Afrotropical Highlands Biomes.
 The reserve also features numerous flat-topped hills and wide valleys that support wetlands of Papyrus swamps.
 About 300 bird species have been recorded here.
-Unique sightings of birds here include: Nahan’s Francolin, Black-shouldered Nightjar, Carruther’s Cisticola, Red-chested Sunbird, Joyful Greenbul and Black-billed Weaver.
+Unique sightings of birds here include: Nahan’s Francolin, Black-shouldered Nightjar, Carruthers’s Cisticola, Red-chested Sunbird, Joyful Greenbul and Black-billed Weaver.

 Uganda’s Endemic Bird Species

 For many birders, it is always nice to know the number of country endemics located in any destination.
 Well, Uganda has one endemic bird; the Fox’s Weaver – although for a long time birders thought this bird was extinct.
 It had not been seen or photographed in the wild for quite some time.
-With the great effort of Ugandan birders and dedicated teams, the species was rediscovered in Northeastern Uganda in the year 2018; and now we have a chance to see the gorgeous Fox’s Weaver.
+With the great effort of Ugandan birders and dedicated teams, the species was rediscovered in North-Eastern Uganda in the year 2018; and now we have a chance to see the gorgeous Fox’s Weaver.